CiscoDevNet/appd-machine-agent-installation/README.md

 2. Click `Add`
 3. Enter a name for the service availability check (see the values we used in the example below)
 4. Enter a target address (a FQDN is needed to an A record in DNS is needed)
-5. Select the server that is runs the check.
-In this case, we used `apache-web-server-2` to run a check against the HTTP service running on `apache-web-server-1`.
+5. Select the server that runs the check.
+   In this case, `apache-web-server-2` is used to run a check against the HTTP service running on `apache-web-server-1`.

 ![HTTP Check](images/add-service-monitoring-page-1.png)